-A warm and comforting creamy coconut Thai red curry that’s easy and quick to put together with many layers of flavours from the shrimp paste, coconut cream, kaffir lime leaves and condensed milk.
+A warm and comforting creamy coconut Thai red curry that's easy and quick to put together with many layers of flavors from the shrimp paste, coconut cream, kaffir lime leaves, and condensed milk.

 More often then not, I find myself always leaning towards takeout especially during hectic times of the year.
 It’s easier to just blame it on my laziness but truth be told I just over think food and forget that delicious food doesn’t always have to be complicated and take a decade to make.

 So for anyone out there who falls into this rut like me, I would like to share my super easy and versatile Thai red curry recipe in hopes that this recipe can bring you a whole lot of deliciousness without a lot of effort so you can use your time on more important things - like eating dessert - priorities 🙂